 Duration of therapy: Continue drug until disease progression or unacceptable toxicity occurs.

 Use: For the treatment of symptomatic or progressive medullary thyroid cancer in patients with unresectable locally advanced or metastatic disease.

 Renal Dose Adjustments

-Moderate to severe renal dysfunction (CrCl less than 50 mL/min): 200 mg orally once daily.
+Moderate to severe renal impairment (CrCl less than 50 mL/min): Initial dose: 200 mg orally once daily.